dsmurl/mirrorball/docs/initial-plan.md

 - Infrastructure provisioned with Pulumi on AWS.
 - Static website built with Vite and served via the same S3 bucket and a CloudFront distribution (site + images).
 - Define users, roles (dev, admin), and required permissions in-repo (AWS permissions file + Pulumi wiring).
 - Prefer no serverless functions.
-If an API is needed, implement it as a long-running Deno service deployed as a container (no Lambdas).
+If an API is needed, implement it as a long-running Bun service deployed as a container (no Lambdas).

 Type sharing and runtime validation